 Hiring an independent contractor to work for you sounds like it should be easy.
 There's no complex paperwork like what you need to hire an employee—you just shake hands and get going, right?

 Not quite.
 As with any other business relationship, it's important to establish the terms under which you'll work together to avoid conflict and possible lawsuits.
 This type of contract has some important terms you should include.

 What Is an Independent Contractor?

 Before you hire an independent contractor, make sure the individual you're planning to do business with really is an independent contractor.
-This means this person free to determine how the work is to be performed, when it's to be performed, and in some cases where it is to be performed.
-If you assign hours when she's to work and if you have final control of when and how to do the work the person is most likely an employee.
+This means this person is free to determine how the work is to be performed, when it's to be performed, and in some cases where it is to be performed.
+If you assign hours when this person must work and if you have final control of when and how to do the work the person is most likely an employee.

-The start of a work arrangement is the time to clarify an agreement and the best way to do that is to put everything in writing.
+The start of a work arrangement is the time to clarify your agreement and the best way to do that is to put everything in writing.
 You'll be working on assumptions if you don't write everything down and these assumptions can cause problems and can result in costly and time-consuming litigation later.

 An independent contractor agreement should include several important sections.